danmayer/danmayer.github.com/_posts/2024-11-07-caches-network-requests.md

 => "my cached value"
 ```

-The `Rails.cache.get` call will use the Dalli Ruby client to request data from a Memcached server.
+The `Rails.cache.read` call will use the Dalli Ruby client to request data from a Memcached server.
 What does that look like?
 Let's look at the code to use Dalli directly to better understand what is happening.
 The Rails memcached store just provides helpers for working with Dalli.

 ```ruby
 dalli_key = "dalli_key"